rishuchadha/oracle-postgres-benchmark/index.md

 If you found this comparison useful, feel free to:
 - Share it on LinkedIn or Reddit
 - Reach out for the raw numbers or full scripts
-- Drop a comment if you’d like to see MySQL or MariaDB included next!

 ---
 ![Benchmark Chart](output.png)